antonio13122/DEP-frontend/README.md

 Every day, marinas face the challenge of coordinating available spaces and managing boat movements.
 At the same time, boat owners struggle to find available berths and organize their boat schedules. **DEP** bridges this gap by providing a comprehensive solution that empowers sailors to take control of their marina experience, from berth booking to boat details management.
 Together, we can foster a more organized, efficient, and connected boating community, where sailors can focus on what truly matters—enjoying their time on the water.

 ## Key Features

-Certainly!
-Here's a more polished, professional version of the list with adjusted numbering:

----

 1.  **Boat Management**: Sailors can efficiently input, update, and manage crucial boat details.
 2.  **Marina Operations**: Seamlessly track boat arrivals and departures, ensuring the marina runs smoothly and is always organized.